JohnGoure/Robots-and-Pencils-Deck-Test/README.md

 After npm finishes installing the dependencies type "npm run test" to test the module.

 Type "npm run watch" to automate the testing.

+## deck-of-cards
+deck-of-cards.js has 3 methods.

+count() : count returns the number of cards in the deck.

+shuffle(): shuffle shuffles the cards in a random order and returns a list of the shuffled cards.

+deal(): deal removes the top card and returns it.

+## Tests

+The tests check the functionality of each method in a new deck.